litecanvas/game-engine/README.md

 Lightweight HTML5 canvas engine suitable for small games and animations for people who enjoy coding: there is no fancy interface, no visual helpers, no gui tools... just coding.

+:warning: **This project is still under development.
+All feedback is appreciated!** :warning:

 You can try our [online playground](https://litecanvas.github.io) or just installing the [basic template](https://github.com/litecanvas/template):

 ```